simd-lite/simd-json-schema/README.md

 * **Ernad Halilovic** - [ernadh](https://github.com/ernadh)

-Hat tip to [valico](https://github.com/rustless/valico) for doing work that formed the base for this validator.
+Hat tip to [avro-rs](https://github.com/flavray/avro-rs) and [valico](https://github.com/rustless/valico) for doing work that formed the base for this validator.

 ## License